 Abdeslam Ouaddou Provides Update Concerning His Future at Orlando Pirates

-The Moroccan tactician enjoyed a remarkable campaign with Pirates, guiding the side to a domestic treble after lifting the MTN8, Carling Knockout and the Betway Premiership crown — the club’s first league title in 14 years.
+The Moroccan tactician enjoyed a remarkable campaign with Pirates, guiding the side to a domestic treble after lifting the MTN8 very early in the season, before guiding the club past Marumo Gallants to win the Carling Knockout and the Betway Premiership crown, the club’s first league title in 14 years.

-Following Pirates’ decisive clash against Magesi, Ouaddou sparked concern during an interview with SABC Sport when he admitted he was “tired” and needed fresh energy moving forward.
+Following the Buccaneers' decisive clash against Magesi, Ouaddou sparked concern during an interview with SABC Sport when he admitted he was “tired” and needed fresh energy moving forward.

-Speaking again during the club’s trophy parade on Thursday, which included visits to several sponsors, Ouaddou elaborated on what he meant.
+Speaking again during the club’s trophy parade on Thursday, May 28, 2026, which included visits to several sponsors, Ouaddou addressed the comments he made about his future at the Soweto giants.

 “People must understand that I’m an honest person,” he told iDiski Times while addressing the comments he made after the final match of the season.